Inside The Ukrainian Clinic Making '3-Parent Babies' For Women Who Are Infertile

 "We explain everything to the families.
 And not all families give permission for providing this experimental procedure," he says.

-Because mitochondrial DNA can be inherited, Darnovsky worries the procedure is crossing a line that long has been considered taboo: Making changes in human DNA that can be passed down to future generations.
+Because mitochondrial DNA can be inherited, Darnovsky worries the procedure is crossing a line that long has been considered taboo: making changes in human DNA that can be passed down to future generations.
 One fear is that a mistake could create a new disease that could be inherited.

 Mitochondrial DNA is inherited from the mother.
 Zukin already has used the procedure to produce one baby girl — a girl who could one day pass the mitochondrial DNA to her own children.